-SWK 333 Social Work Settings
+SWK 333 Social Work Clinical Settings

 A practical course designed to develop a focused awareness of various primary and secondary settings, the generalist's roles, and a broad knowledge of public and private services available to the public.
+Students will additionally be introduced to various mental health diagnoses, the identification of theoretical approaches and applications used in the treatment of some mental health diagnoses, and they will become familiar with the DSM-V manual.